bluehalo/node-fhir-server-core/README.md

 If you are experiencing a bug, please feel free to file an [issue](https://github.com/Asymmetrik/node-fhir-server-core/issues).
 For general questions, please post them to [StackOverflow](https://stackoverflow.com/) with the tag `node-fhir-server-core` or `javascript-fhir`.

 ## Attention
 This library makes use of node's path module.
-This is potentially exploitable in node version 8.5, see [here](https://nodejs.org/en/blog/vulnerability/september-2017-path-validation/).
-When deploying this, you need to deploy with a node version later than 7.6 **BUT** not 8.5.
+This is potentially exploitable in node version `8.5`, see [here](https://nodejs.org/en/blog/vulnerability/september-2017-path-validation/).
+When deploying this, you need to deploy with a node version later than `>7.6` but **NOT** `8.5`.

 ## License
 `@asymmetrik/node-fhir-server-core` is [MIT licensed](https://github.com/Asymmetrik/node-fhir-server-core/blob/master/LICENSE).